 library(dplyr) # # Attaching package: 'dplyr' # The following objects are masked from 'package:stats': # # filter, lag # The following objects are masked from 'package:base': # # intersect, setdiff, setequal, union <- filter(ucr2017, population > 1000000) ucr2017_big_cities

 Now we have 18 agencies with a population of over 1 million people.

 Now we can do the same graph as above but using this new data set.

 The problem is somewhat solved.
-There is still a small clumping of agencies with few robberies or aggravated assaults but the issue is much better.
+There is still a small clumping of agencies with few robberies or murders, but the issue is much better.
 And interestingly the trend is similar with this small subset of data as with all agencies included.

-To make our graph look better, we can add labels for the axes and a title (there are many options for changing the appears of this graph, we will just use these three).
+To make our graph look better, we can add labels for the axes and a title (there are many options for changing the appearance of this graph, we will just use these three).